-If poor light conditions make the display difficult to read, turn on the radio's backlight by pressing the Light button.
+If poor light conditions make the display and keypad difficult to read, turn on the radio's backlights by pressing the preprogrammed Light button.

-The light will remain on for a preprogrammed time before it turns off automatically, or you can turn it off immediately by pressing the Light button again.
+These lights will remain on for a preprogrammed time before they turn off automatically, or you can turn them off immediately by pressing the Light button again.